 The Run Data Flow Repeatedly Action is used to run a Data Flow on every item in a List.
 For instance, if this action was run with an input List of names, it could run a Data Flow to create a Salesforce Lead for each of the names in a List.

-- Take a list of data that the user entered and save each item as an object in AirData.
+- To take a List of data that the user entered and save each item as an Object in AirData.

-The selected Data Flow will be executed for each item in the input List when this Action runs.
-Data Flows can be created and managed in the Connection Builder.
+The selected Data Flow that will be executed for each item in the input List when this Action runs.
+Data Flows can be created and managed in the Connections Builder.